The Giving Account

 While every effort will be made to approve recommended grants, please be advised that our Trustees have the right to decline any grant request.

-Please refer to the Fidelity Charitable Policy Guidelines: Program Circular (PDF) for more detailed information.
+Please refer to the Fidelity Charitable Program Guidelines (PDF) for more detailed information.

 Individuals, partnerships, and corporations use IRS Form 8283 to report information to the IRS about noncash charitable contributions when the amount of their contribution for all noncash gifts is more than $500.
 Fidelity Charitable provides donors with IRS Form 8283 when their previous year's noncash charitable contributions to Fidelity Charitable meet this criteria.
-These forms are generally available online or by mail by the end of March.
+These forms are generally available online or sent via U.S. mail by the end of February.

-Our online enhancement allows access to IRS Form 8283 on FidelityCharitable.org and Giving Central.
+IRS Form 8283 is available to donors when they log into their Giving Account and to elected advisors on Giving Central.
 The form can be found on the “Statements & Confirmations” page under the “History” tab.
 Donors can also obtain blank 8283 forms from the IRS website.
 Click on the “Forms & Instructions” tab and type “8283” in the Forms, Instructions and Publications Search box to select the desired form.

 You may access contribution confirmations by logging into FidelityCharitable.org.
 Access the “Statements & Confirmations” page under the “History” tab for official tax receipts for contributions made into the Giving Account.

-As of 2018, if you made contributions from a third party entity, such as a trust, LLC, or partnership, you may receive more than one IRS Form 8283.
-Additionally, with the enhancement to provide IRS Form 8283 online SSN/TIN must match, otherwise IRS Form 8283 will be sent via U.S. Mail to avoid privacy issues.
+As of 2018, if you made contributions from a third-party entity, such as a trust, LLC, or partnership, you may receive more than one IRS Form 8283.
+SSN/TIN must match on both the contributing and receiving accounts, otherwise IRS Form 8283 will be sent via U.S. Mail to avoid privacy issues.

 Fidelity Charitable provides IRS Form 8283 as a courtesy to our donors.
 Currently, we are not accepting consolidation requests for IRS Form 8283.
 If you would like to consolidate your deductions, please locate a blank IRS Form 8283 on the IRS website and consult with your tax advisor.

 Anyone can make tax deductible charitable contributions to Fidelity Charitable, which can be allocated into a Giving Account.
-All contributions must meet the criteria outlined in the Fidelity Charitable Policy Guidelines.
+All contributions must meet the criteria outlined in the Fidelity Charitable Program Guidelines.